 - Mike Piazza, Los Angeles Dodgers/Florida Marlins/New York Mets/San Diego Padres/Oakland Athletics

 A furry mullet.
 This strongman is never fluff enough when he swings from the heels.
 If you look closely, in big games the mullet grows like The Blob.
 Beware of the Piazza Mullet.

 6/28/2001 update!
 Mike Piazza has offended the baseball gods by shaving his mullet and dying his hair blonde!
 He now looks like Zack on Saved by the Bell, if you can imagine Zack with a little brown goatee and about 10 years of weight training.
 I hope this is just a phase for Piazza; he really looks like a dork.

 It was a sad day when this slugger shaved his permmullet.
 Before joining the St. Louis Cardinals, Big Mac had big hair a blonde, jerri-curled-permmed-cascade down the back of his batting helmet.
 They looked like ribbons hanging from a Christmas Tree.
 Joined with teamamte Matt Stairs to form the Massive Mulleted Men, the bane of AL pitchers from 1996-1997.

 - Rod Beck, San Francisco Giants/Chicago Cubs/Boston Red Sox/San Diego Padres

 A totally flaming mullet.
 His straight, split-ended hair exploded out from underneath his baseball cap.
 I gather Medusa looked somewhat like this.
-Beck died unexpectedly in 2007.
+Beck (and his mullet) died unexpectedly in 2007.

 - Dennis Eckersley, Cubs/A's/Red Sox